icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [Let Me Contain That For You](https://github.com/google/lmctfy)
 LMCTFY is the open source version of Google’s container stack, which provides Linux application containers.
 * [cc-oci-runtime](https://github.com/01org/cc-oci-runtime)
-Intel Clear Linux OCI (https://github.com/Friz-zy/awesome-linux-containers/blob/master/Open Containers Initiative) compatible runtime.
+Intel Clear Linux OCI (Open Containers Initiative) compatible runtime.
 * [railcar](https://github.com/oracle/railcar)
 Railcar is a rust implementation of the opencontainers initiative's runtime spec.
 It is similar to the reference implementation runc, but it is implemented completely in rust for memory safety without needing the overhead of a garbage collector or multiple threads.
 * [Kata Containers](https://katacontainers.io/)